Skip to content

 let cities = WeatherArray.Parse(citiesJson)

-// => cities is array of typed objects
+// => cities is typed array of city objects

-for city in cities do // => Iterate with IntelliSense
+for city in cities do // => Iterate over typed array with IntelliSense

 printfn "%s: %.1f°C" city.City city.Temp